Molly Fish Care: Expert Guide & Tank Set Up For Beginners

 Mollies are a tropical fish that needs temperatures in the range of 75°-80°F (24°-26.7°C).

-A heater is an absolute necessity that will keep the water warm and hold it at a steady temperature.
+A heater is an absolute necessity that’ll keep the water warm and hold it at a steady temperature.
+After testing I found Fluval E series to be the safest and most accurate heater.

 Filtration